mvdam/react-typescript-webpack4/README.md

-Bootstrapping a React Typescript project.
-What are the differences between Webpack 4 and Parcel Bundler?
+Findings of setting up a new TypeScript React project with Parcel Bundler versus Webpack 4

 Requirements for the new build setup
 - [ ] TypeScript